iutsavsingh/iutsavsingh/README.md

-<h1 align="center">Hi 👋, I'm Utsav Kumar</h1>
+<h1>Hi 👋, I'm Utsav Kumar</h1>

 <p align="center">
   <img src="https://github.com/iutsavsingh/iutsavsingh/blob/59d3aaae4b0fe0b66a26ad4df6f37c382fa8f650/Github%20Banner.jpg" width="100%" title="Intro Card" alt="Intro Card">
 </p>

-- 🌱 I’m currently learning **Android Development**

-- 👨‍💻 All of my projects are available at [https://github.com/iutsavsingh](https://github.com/iutsavsingh)

-- 📫 How to reach me **singhutsav.in@gmail.com**

-- 📄 Know about my experiences [www.utsavsingh.ml](www.utsavsingh.ml)

 # 💫 About Me:
 Android Developer in Early Age during Schooling.
 I Started My Programming Journey from 2021 and Learned the Basics of Programming Using C Programming Language.
 I Love to Learn Stuffs Related to Computer Science.
 I have Learned C, C++ Along with Basic DSA.
 I have also Learned Android Development with Kotlin and have Completed Some Projects on It.

+- 🌱 I’m currently learning **Android Development**

+- 👨‍💻 All of my projects are available at [https://github.com/iutsavsingh](https://github.com/iutsavsingh)

 ## 🌐 Socials: